macleod-ee/FirefoxSidebar/readme.md

 # Firefox Sidebar (Edge-Like Vertical Tabs)

-**Note as of 2025.02.09:**

-This version is now available in atleast the developer-edition, unknown in stable.
-The actition of the new native vertical tab subsystem is now even easier, the instructions below are updated. **This overrides the default vertical tab subsystem, replaces it with Sidebery (or TST), and allows for *dynamic indentation*.

-- This is now using (and replaces!) the new built in Firefox 134<?)+  vertical tabs, make sure you are updated.
-- This allows you to replace it with any of your preferred vertical tab extension options:
-    - Sidebery (preferred), TreeStyleTabs, etc.
-- If you are still on an older version of Firefox, please check the releases page for the older versions.

 ## Example

 https://user-images.githubusercontent.com/4322153/205100497-f56637c4-1d46-4c15-b349-d0b53f2838a0.mp4

-Note: This is an older version, but the effect and design is still roughly the same.
+The above *is* an older version, but the effect and design is still generally the same.

 ## Features: